qdrant/qdrant-helm/CONTRIBUTING.md

 3. Checkout a new feature branch: `git checkout -b feat/<name>/qdrant-<version>`
 4. Edit `Chart.yaml` to bump the appVersion and chartVersion.
 5. Edit `Chart.yaml` to update `artifacthub.io/changes` to mention the new changes.
-6. Edit `charts/CHANGELOG.md` to mention the same changes
+6. Edit `charts/CHANGELOG.md`, remove the most-recent entry, and add a new one with the same changes you added to Chart.yaml.
-7. Copy those changes to the root changelog: `cp charts/qdrant/CHANGELOG.md CHANGELOG.md`
+7. Add a new section to the top of the root CHANGELOG.md
     1. Why so many changelog changes?
 Each changelog file is for a different audience (artifacthub, chart browsing, github browsing).
 This could be automated in the future.
 8. Push your changes to GitHub and create a pull request.
 This allows the integration tests to run.